Traveling to Disney Parks during Covid-19: What you need to know before you go

 Entry to each Disney Park is dependent on local travel restrictions.
 That means locations in the United States are only open to foreign visitors from outside the European Schengen Area, UK, Ireland, China, Iran and Brazil, while its Paris location -- when it reopens -- will be subject to France's entry rules, which prevent most non-EU nationals from coming into the country.

-Only locals and returning citizens can access its Tokyo and (currently closed) Hong Kong parks, while its Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.
+Only locals and returning citizens can access the Tokyo and Hong Kong Disney parks, while the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.

+When it reopens, Disneyland Resort will only be open to California residents until further notice.

+All guests will need to obtain an advance reservation for entry through a new reservations system coming soon.

 What are the restrictions?

 All Disney Parks require guests to wear masks, and some parks' mask requirements are more stringent than others.
-For instance, Walt Disney World, Florida, mandates face coverings for everyone two or older, including people who have been vaccinated.
+For instance, Walt Disney World, Florida, mandates face coverings for everyone 2 or older, including people who have been vaccinated.

 Every park has reduced capacity, and guests must take a temperature check on entry and observe social distancing at all times.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 1.